taseabolt/fall25-mcw-taseabolt/HW4-report.md

 | number of armed forces personnel | value, quantitative | vertical spatial position  (y-axis) |
 | branch of service | categorical | color hue |

 I decided to utilize the multiple line chart idiom for my dataset because the question was specifically looking at how an attribute has changed over time.
-The multiple lines allowed me to incorproate the different categories of branches of service while having the years on the x-axis and the quantiative number of personnel value on the y-axis.
+The multiple lines allowed me to incorproate the different branches of service categories as different lines while having the years on the x-axis and the quantiative number of personnel value on the y-axis.

 While working on creating my chart, I noticed that the number of personnel increased around the time of the Vietnam war, with a signifiant increase in Army personnel during 1968.
 This correlates with history since many service members joined or were drafted during this war-time period.
 In addition, I also gained insight into how the Army tends to have higher numbers of personnel over other branches and that the Marine Corps tend to have the lowest numbers of personnel over the four branches.